14 fabulous places in France: in pictures

 4. Mont Saint-Michel

-Cross-channel counterpart to St Michael's Mount near Penzance, Mont Saint-Michel in Normandy is one of France's most recognisable landmarks, and one of it's most-visited tourist atrractions, so be prepared for crowds of plastic sword-toting schoolchildren pretending they're storming the castle.
+Cross-channel counterpart to St Michael's Mount near Penzance, Mont Saint-Michel in Normandy is one of France's most recognisable landmarks, and one of it's most-visited tourist attractions, so be prepared for crowds of plastic sword-toting schoolchildren pretending they're storming the castle.
 Or buy a plastic sword and join in.
+Normandy is close to Paris but your nearest airport to Mont Saint-Michel is Rennes.

 Nowhere quite sums up the French fame for food as Lyon.
 It would be lazy to employ the phrase 'gastronomic capital', but after a slap-up feed and a quart of Côtes du Rhône in a traditional bouchon, you'll probably understand why Lyonnaise cuisine is so revered.
 Tip no.1: not every place that call itself a bouchon is worthy of the name, especially in the touristy old town.
 Tip no. 2: Le Café des Fédérations: enough said.